-- a) The Annual Meeting of the Council shall be held: - In a year of ordinary elections of Councillors, on the eighth day after the day of retirement of Councillors (NB retirement takes place on the fourth day after the election), or any other day within twenty-one days of retirement as the Council may fix; - In any other year on such day in March, April or May as the Council may fix; - 3) The Summons to the Annual Meeting shall set out the business to be conducted and the agenda shall be restricted, apart from the matters set to be decided at the Annual Meeting by these procedures, to: - the election of the Mayor and Deputy Mayor of the Council; - the appointment of a Youth Mayor; - the appointment of Committees and Sub-Committees:
+- a) The Annual Meeting of the Council shall be held:- - (1) In a year of ordinary elections of Councillors, on the eighth day after the day of retirement of Councillors or such other day within twentyone days of retirement as the Council may fix. - (2) In any other year on such day in the month as the Council may fix. - (3) The Summons to the Annual Meeting shall set out the business to be conducted and the agenda shall be restricted, apart from the matters set to be decided at the Annual Meeting by these procedures, to: - the election of the Mayor and Deputy Mayor of the Council - the appointment of a Youth Mayor - the appointment of Committees and Sub-Committees - the recognition of Group Leaders - the appointment of the Leader of the Council in the year following the ordinary election of Councillors - the appointment of persons to represent the Council on outside bodies - the approval of dates and times for a programme of ordinary meetings of the Council and Committees for the year - the notification to the Council by the Leader of the Council of the composition, constitution and identities of the Cabinet for the coming year and any proposed Executive delegation arrangements - (4) The election of the Mayor, followed by the election of the Deputy Mayor, shall be the first business transacted at the Annual Meeting of the Council. - b) In addition to the Annual Meeting of the Council, and any meetings convened by the Mayor or by Members of the Council, meetings for the transaction of general business shall be held in each year on such dates as shall be fixed by the Council at the Annual Meeting.
+Approval to change the dates of meetings so fixed can only be given at a Council meeting by a two thirds majority of those present and voting. - c) No scheduled meeting of the Council shall be cancelled, postponed or otherwise altered without prior consultation with the Leader of the Council and the Leader of the Second Group, or their appointed representatives.

-- the recognition of Group Leaders; - the appointment of the Leader of the Council in the year following the ordinary election of Councillors - the appointment of persons to represent the Council on outside bodies; - the approval of dates and times for a programme of ordinary meetings of the Council and Committees for the year; - the notification to the Council by the Leader of the Council of the composition, constitution and identities of the Cabinet for the coming year and any proposed Executive delegation arrangements; - 4) The election of the Mayor, followed by the election of the Deputy Mayor, shall be the first business transacted at the Annual Meeting of the Council; - b) In addition to the Annual Meeting of the Council, and any meetings convened by the Mayor or by Members of the Council, meetings for the transaction of general business shall be held in each year on such dates as shall be fixed by the Council at the Annual Meeting.
-Approval to change the dates of meetings so fixed can only be given at a Council meeting by a two thirds majority of those present and voting; - c) No scheduled meeting of the Council shall be cancelled, postponed or otherwise altered unless agreed by the Mayor or Deputy Mayor following consultation with the Leader of the Council and the Leader of the Second Group, or their appointed representatives; - d) The Mayor may call an extraordinary meeting of the Council at any time and shall call an extraordinary meeting if requested to do so by a Scrutiny Committee pursuant to the Budget and Policy Framework Procedure Rules; - e) Any five members of the Council may call an extraordinary meeting if they have signed a requisition presented to the Mayor and the Mayor has refused to call a meeting or has failed to call a meeting within seven days of the presentation of the requisition; - f) The business to be conducted at an extraordinary meeting shall be restricted to the item of business contained in the request for the extraordinary meeting, except that the Mayor has absolute discretion to permit other items of business to be conducted for the efficient discharge of the Council's business; - g) One ordinary meeting of the Council each year will be fixed to consider the Council's budget for the following financial year ("the budget meeting").
-The business to be conducted at the budget meeting shall be restricted to consideration of the budget and Gedling Plan only.
-The Mayor has absolute discretion to permit other items of business to be conducted for the efficient discharge of the Council's business.
+- d) The Mayor may call an extraordinary meeting of the Council at any time and shall call an extraordinary meeting if requested to do so by a Scrutiny Committee pursuant to the Budget and Policy Framework Procedure Rules. - e) If the Mayor refuses to call an extraordinary meeting of the Council after a requisition for that purpose, signed by five members of the Council, has been presented to him, or if, without so refusing, the Mayor does not call an extraordinary meeting within seven days after the requisition has been presented to him, then five members of the Council on that refusal or on the expiration of those seven days, as the case may be, may forthwith call an extraordinary meeting of the Council. - f) The business to be conducted at an extraordinary meeting shall be restricted to the item of business contained in the request for the extraordinary meeting, except that the Mayor has absolute discretion to permit other items of business to be conducted for the efficient discharge of the Council's business.